- Home

 “The way she tells the story is incredibly moving and frightening, but it explains why she makes the most of every minute of every day.
 She was actually diving at the time and, having been thrown around like in a washing machine, resurfaced to the devastation that I’m sure we all remember.”

-For him the story and the drive and determination it had given the candidate was the clincher.
-Of course, this balance between being too personal in a professional context is always a tightrope, but it shows that sometimes it can be the spark that stands out over the more traditional metrics.
+For him the story and the drive and determination it had given the candidate were the clincher.
+Of course, avoiding being too personal in a professional context is always a tightrope, but this case shows that sometimes personal information can strengthen the candidate’s claim for the job.

 6. Ask insightful questions

-Keziah Featherstone, head at Q3 Academy Tipton, in the West Midlands, says the questions you ask at the end of the interview can also be a great way to stand out - especially if they tap into something deeper than the information that can probably be found on the school website.
+Keziah Featherstone, executive trust leader at The Mercian Trust, says the questions you ask at the end of the interview can also be a great way to stand out - especially if they tap into something deeper than the information that can probably be found on the school website.

-“Rather than ‘What’s your marking policy?’, I’ve liked ones on positives to come out of Covid for the school and on the vision for the future of the school.”
+“Rather than ‘What’s your marking policy?’, I’ve liked questions on positives to come out of Covid for the school and on the vision for the future of the school,” she says.